Snayler/MangoHud/README.md

 A Vulkan and OpenGL overlay for monitoring FPS, temperatures, CPU/GPU load and more.

-(This fork is edited to re-enable crosshair)
+(This fork is edited to re-enable crosshair on the updated version of MangoHud)

 #### Example:
 ![](assets/overlay_example.gif)